jucheng1992/ctmlejl/README.md

 --------------------------

-This package built a interfact to julia package TargetedLearning (https://lendle.github.io/TargetedLearning.jl/) based on rjulia project (https://github.com/armgong/RJulia).
+This package built an interfact to julia package TargetedLearning (https://lendle.github.io/TargetedLearning.jl/) based on rjulia project (https://github.com/armgong/RJulia).

 For details of Targeted Learning, see the book Van der Laan, Mark J., and Sherri Rose.
 Targeted learning: causal inference for observational and experimental data.
 Springer Science & Business Media, 2011., or https://lendle.github.io/TargetedLearning.jl/